 Oil Paint is the medium of instruction for beginners because it is the most flexible and versatile painting medium and it is also the primary medium used over time in the development of painting technique.
 In Painting III and IV students may chose to work in another medium experimentation is encouraged but on the introductory level it is best to learn one medium well.

 At the second level, students consolidate skills learned at the beginning level and progress to more difficult and challenging problems in representation and abstraction.
-At the next levels students broaden their field of reference to include the work of contemporary painters and work on problems that are important to the contemporary moment in painting.
+At the next levels, students broaden their field of reference to include the work of contemporary painters and work on problems that are important to the contemporary moment in painting.
 They also are trying to identify the style and subjects which engage them as art practitioners.

 This course covers basics of color theory and materials and techniques of painting in oil.
 Problems stress the mastery of the medium first, and then using it to render from observation.
 Six hours per week.
-Prereqisites: ART 101, 111, and 201 are prerequisites or permission of instructor.
+Prereqisites: ART 101, 111, and 201 or permission of instructor.

-ART 433 Painting IV (3)
+- ART 433 Painting IV (3)

-ART 533 Painting VI (3).
 Exploration of painting ideas with emphasis on personal expression.
 Criticism and discussion.
 Six hours per week.
 Prerequisite: ART 433 or permission of instructor.

 Continuation of ART 533.
+Six hours per week.
 Prerequisite: ART 533.